energyandcleanair/creadeweather/doc/deweathering.md

 From this chart, one can conclude that:
 - Delhi's observed increase of PM2.5 levels (+16%) were due to weather conditions.
 After correcting for these, we would expect an actual decrease of 10%.
 - Mumbai's observed decrease of PM2.5 levels (-62%) was almost entirely due to change in emissions.

+## Appendix
+### Model parameters
+We conducted a grid analysis of GBM hyper-parameters (e.g. interaction depth, days of lag, cv_folds, learning rate) on five Indian cities, and picked these values that minimise RMSE and maximise R2 (there was no ambiguity):
+- interaction depth: 7
+- learning rate: 0.01
+- maximum number of trees: 20,000
+- cv_folds: 2

 ## References
 Grange, S. K., & Carslaw, D. C. (2019).
 Using meteorological normalisation to detect interventions in air quality time series.
 Science of the Total Environment, 653, 578–588. https://doi.org/10.1016/j.scitotenv.2018.10.344